markoshorro/udc-fic/lsi/p4/practice.md

     $ ssh -L 8080:www.canonical.com:80 -f <host> -Nv

-Where _<host>_ is your own machine, _-N_ executes none commands and _-v_ shows some information about the tunnel created.
+Where _host_ is your own machine, _-N_ executes none commands and _-v_ shows some information about the tunnel created.

-e) Setting tcpwrappers or iptables we can control who is able to connect to our machine
+e) Going further, on _sshd\_config_ you can add _AllowUsers_ to limit access to specific IP addresses for specific users, e.g.:

+    AllowUsers root@10.10.102.172 lsi@10.*

+In this case, _root_ could only log in over 10.10.102.172 IP and lsi from any 10.X.X.X IP

 # Certification Authority (CA)
 ==============================